 Solanaceous, Verticillium Wilt

 A yellowing of lower leaves followed by wilting is the first sign of disease.
 Lesions have a characteristic V-shaped pattern which is widest at the leaf margin.
 Brown, necrotic tissue within lesions is surrounded by a large, irregular area of yellowing due to a systemic leaf toxin produced by the fungi.
 Symptoms are subtle and may be confused with insufficient moisture or other vascular wilts.
 Because Verticillium affects the water-conducting vessels, symptoms can appear on one side of the plant or on one side of a leaf.
+Symptoms of the disease therefore initially appear in only one branch or one side of a leaf because other water-conducting “pipes” remain un-colonized and can conduct water normally.
 Leaf necrosis is followed by wilting, stunting, and plant death.
 When the stems of infected plants are cut lengthwise, the vascular tissue exhibits a brown discoloration.

 Cultural Controls & Prevention:

 There is no effective chemical treatments for Verticillium Wilt, short of soil sterilization by steam, broad spectrum fumigants, or soil solarization.

 - Use resistant or tolerant varieties.
 There are no resistant eggplant varieties, but some varieties, including Epic, Long Purple, Rosa Bianca, Casper, and Classic may maintain high yields despite infection.
 Many tomato varieties are listed by seed companies as having resistance to verticillium wilt.

 - Practice long crop rotations with non-susceptible hosts.
 Benefits of this technique are limited by the extremely wide host range of the pathogens.
 Cereals or grasses should be included in the rotation.

 - Remove and destroy infested crop debris well away from production fields.